wumb0/KDRPoints/README.md

 Run the following to upgrade yourself to admin:

-echo "use kdrpoints;update brother set role=2;" | mysql -u kdrpoints -p
+echo "use kdrpoints;update brother set role=2;" | mysql -u kdrpoints -p OR sqlite3 app.db -cmd 'update brother set role=2;'

 Now you can access the admin panel as a superadmin